-Asia shares mixed after tech rally takes S&P 500 near record
+World shares mixed as investors eye virus counts, stimulus

 There’s concern that the virus’s spread could worsen after thousand of protesters, including members of the church and its ultra-right pastor, Jun Kwang-hun, marched in downtown Seoul Saturday despite official pleas to stay home.

-Tech stocks across the S&P 500 climbed 0.5%, accounting for about two-thirds of the index’s gain.
-Nvidia jumped 6.7% for one of the biggest gains in the index, and Microsoft added 0.7%.

-But losses for financial and energy stocks helped restrain the market’s gains.
-These areas tend to rise and fall with expectations for the economy.

-Treasury yields moderated a bit, following the big run for the 10-year yield last week.
-It dipped to 0.68% from 0.71% late Friday.
+Treasury yields moderated a bit, following a big rally for the 10-year yield last week.
+It dipped to 0.67% from 0.71% late Friday.
 It had zoomed upward from 0.56% through last week.

-Higher yields can be an indication that investors are upgrading their expectations for inflation and the economy.
-But they can also pull some buyers away from stocks into bonds, hurting stock prices in the process.
+Higher yields suggest investors are upgrading their expectations for inflation and the economy.
+But they can also pull some buyers away from stocks into bonds, hurting stock prices.

-Benchmark U.S. crude oil gave up 21 cents to $42.68 per barrel in electronic trading on the New York Mercantile Exchange.
-It added 88 cents to settle at $42.89 per barrel on Monday.
-Brent crude, the international standard, lost 19 cents to $45.18.
+Benchmark U.S. crude oil was flat at $42.89 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, picked up 6 cents to $45.43.